How To Get More Fans in TikTok [August 2020]

 Some readers may have spent months learning the best ways to use the TikTok app, but other users may need to learn as they go.
 If you’re new to TikTok, it’s important that you get a strong grasp of how the application works before you start trying to build up an audience.
 TikTok isn’t nearly as complicated as an application as something like Snapchat, but that doesn’t mean you don’t need to study up on how the application works.
 If you have any prior experience working with video production, you’ll know it’s a complex art that requires some serious study.

 While you can absolutely get famous on TikTok while ignoring the basic rules of videography, but you’ll be setting yourself off on the wrong foot.
-By learning some basic concepts about basic video composition, you can make your videos look great while also using the app’s tools to add effects and other stylistic options.
+By learning some concepts about basic video composition, you can make your videos look great while also using the app’s tools to add effects and other stylistic options.

 The App’s Tools